Bruises from Hegerberg, the GAWA & Vance's socks

 McFadden was handed the captain's armband after captain Marissa Callaghan was named on the bench for Northern Ireland's historic debut at Euro 2022 in Southampton.
 She led from the back and stepped up to keep one of the fearsome attackers in world football quiet.

-Hegerberg, making her return to tournament football for the first time since 2017, was constantly embroiled in a battle with the 35-year-old from the first whistle, with the pair seemingly joined at the hip for the duration as McFadden stalker her every move.
+Hegerberg, making her return to tournament football for the first time since 2017, was constantly embroiled in a battle with the 35-year-old from the first whistle, with the pair seemingly joined at the hip for the duration as McFadden stalked her every move.

 While Norway won the game, there is no doubt that McFadden, who plays club football with Durham, came out on top against the Lyon Champions League winner, who won the Ballon d'Or in 2018.